chillakalyan/ai-assisted-verilog-to-tl-verilog-refactoring/patterns/01-datapath.md

 - Sequential logic → pipeline stages
 - Data dependencies → handled using >> operator
 - Signals must be properly staged

+---
+## Use in Project
+- Used in ALU conversion
+- Critical for pipeline-based designs